 I wrote about how long it took just to get a repeatable AWS deployment process working in this post about automating Astro deploys.
 That was friction I solved once and never wanted to solve again.
 This starter is the same bet, applied to the entire government-site setup experience.

-USWDS 3.x via SCSS — no reimplementation.
+USWDS 3.x via SCSS, no reimplementation.
 That was a hard constraint.
 There are plenty of govtech projects that try to hand-roll USWDS components in a different framework, and they all end up lagging behind the actual design system updates.
 This pulls in the real thing and wraps it in 20 Astro component wrappers so you’re not writing raw HTML patterns by hand.

 Section 508 / WCAG 2.1 AA compliance baked in.
 Skip navigation, landmark regions, and focus management are all included and set up correctly out of the box.
-Lighthouse accessibility score hits 100 in CI — not “we tried our best,” just 100.
+Lighthouse accessibility score hits 100 in CI.
+Not “we tried our best,” just 100.

 Built-in English and Spanish routing.
 The / and /es/ structure is already there.
 Content collections are Zod-typed and MDX-ready across services, announcements, FAQs, and pages.
 I’ve spent enough time watching bilingual government sites get bolted on as an afterthought to care a lot about this one.

-The seed content shows exactly the kind of structured pages you’d build — a services listing with cards for SNAP, Medicaid, and WIC, each linking to a dedicated detail page:
+The seed content shows exactly the kind of structured pages you’d build: a services listing with cards for SNAP, Medicaid, and WIC, each linking to a dedicated detail page:

-Those detail pages use USWDS sidebar patterns to surface eligibility info and key facts alongside the main content — the kind of layout that normally takes a week to get right the first time:
+Those detail pages use USWDS sidebar patterns to surface eligibility info and key facts alongside the main content, the kind of layout that normally takes a week to get right the first time:

 Zero client-side JavaScript by default.
 Classic Astro.
-The whole thing ships as static output, which means you can drop it on S3/CloudFront, Cloud.gov Pages, GitHub Pages, Netlify, Vercel — whatever your agency or contractor is comfortable with.
+The whole thing ships as static output, which means you can drop it on S3/CloudFront, Cloud.gov Pages, GitHub Pages, Netlify, Vercel, whatever your agency or contractor is comfortable with.

 Plain language linting in CI.
 This is probably my favorite feature.
 It runs a Flesch-Kincaid readability check on content and enforces a grade ≤ 8 threshold.
 Government websites are legally supposed to be written in plain language.
 Now your CI pipeline yells at you if they’re not.